-The Company's financial instruments are subsequently measured at amortized costs except for the proceeds due on the sale of certain shares related to the Altitude Reverse Takeover which are included in accounts receivable.
-The proceeds due are measured at fair value with resulting gains or losses recognized in net income.
-The fair value of the proceeds due on the shares is calculated based Level 1 Inputs as the shares are publicly traded on the Australian Stock Exchange.
+The Company's financial instruments are subsequently measured at amortized costs except for the proceeds due on the sale of certain shares related to the Altitude Reverse Takeover which were included in accounts receivable.
+The proceeds received were measured at fair value with resulting gains or losses recognized in net income.
+The fair value of the proceeds due on the shares was calculated based on Level 1 Inputs as the shares are publicly traded on the Australian Stock Exchange.
 The shares were sold in May 2019 and the resulting proceeds were remitted to the Company in August 2019.